wiKI-admin/Wiki_pages/What_Is_Software_Testing_Wiki.md

     scalability, portability, stress, etc.

-3.  **Maintenance Testing:** It is the process of changing, modifying, and updating software according to the customer's need.
+3.  **Maintenance Testing:** It is the process of changing, modifying, and updating software according to the customer’s need.
 It involves regressive testing which verifies that the recent change in code has not adversely affected the other developed parts of the code.